benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 ### Passing Data Through Props

-To get started, lets try passing data down from the board to our Square components.
+Lets try passing data down from the board to our Square components.

 Update the script and markdown sections in `Square.svelte` so that the component accepts a prop corresponding to its board position and displays it inside the button